-A. Definition

-1. Foster parents are defined as those individuals or couples who, pending successful completion of the home study, application and training process, contract with Abrazo Adoption Associates to provide nurturing and conscientious substitute care of infants, children and adolescents involved in the adoption process (i.e. infants requiring intermediary care prior to adoptive placement or following disrupted placements; children whose birthparents are undecided about relinquishment but unable to properly care for child's needs during that time; pregnant adolescents in need of supervised housing and under parental consent for same, etc.) Said care is expected to be in compliance with stated substitute care guidelines provided within Minimum Standards for Child-Placing Agencies, sections 3100, 3200, 3300, 3400, 3500, 3600, and all issued clarifications.

-B. Eligibility criteria for Foster Parents
+- A. Definition - 1.
+Foster parents are defined as those individuals or couples who, pending successful completion of the home study, application and training process, contract with Abrazo Adoption Associates to provide nurturing and conscientious substitute care of infants, children and adolescents involved in the adoption process (i.e. infants requiring intermediary care prior to adoptive placement or following disrupted placements; children whose birthparents are undecided about relinquishment but unable to properly care for child's needs during that time; pregnant adolescents in need of supervised housing and under parental consent for same, etc.) Said care is expected to be in compliance with stated substitute care guidelines provided within Minimum Standards for Child-Placing Agencies, sections 3100, 3200, 3300, 3400, 3500, ado0, and all issued clarifications. - B. Eligibility criteria for Foster Parents - 1.
+All prospective foster parents should be at least 25 years of age and provide proof of high school diploma or G.E.D..

-- 1. All prospective foster parents should be at least 24 years of age and provide proof of high school diploma or G.E.D.. - 2.
-Foster parents shall hold medical documentation from a qualified physician verifying good mental and physical health. - 3.
+- 2. Foster parents shall hold medical documentation from a qualified physician verifying good mental and physical health. - 3.
 Foster parents should show evidence of work schedule flexibility, if applicable, to ensure continuous care of foster children by approved foster family. - 4.
-Prospective foster parents should be nonsmokers, and foster homes should likewise be smoke-free environments.

-- 5. Single foster parent applicants must show proof of appropriate support systems and financial security; married foster parent applicants must have been wed for a minimum of one (1) year and have demonstrated stability of marital relationship and financial soundness. - Foster parents should possess valid state driver's license and own a well-maintained and insured vehicle. - 7.
+Prospective foster parents should be nonsmokers, and foster homes should likewise be smoke-free environments. - 5.
+Single foster parent applicants must show proof of appropriate support systems and financial security; married foster parent applicants must have been wed for a minimum of one (1) year and have demonstrated stability of marital relationship and financial soundness. - 6.
+Foster parents should possess valid state driver's license and own a well-maintained and insured vehicle. - 7.
 Foster families shall have no more than two minor children living in the home, and said children must be no younger than one (1) year of age. - 8.
 Acceptance of foster parenting application is contingent upon home study; compliance with room space requirement of 40 sq. ft. per child; and proof of successful health and fire inspections. - 9.
 All adults (defined here as anyone over the age of 17) living or visiting (herein defined as making use of extended or chronic overnight hospitality) the foster home must have criminal checks, fingerprinting, CANRIS and proof of T.B. shots. - 10.
-Approved foster home applicants shall sign written contract agreement with the Agency.

-C. Screening Procedures

-1. The Agency reserves the right to investigate the background, credentials, references or similar history of any person or persons applying to serve as Agency employees, volunteers and/or foster parents.
+Approved foster home applicants shall sign written contract agreement with the Agency. - C. Screening Procedures - 1.
+The Agency reserves the right to investigate the background, credentials, references or similar history of any person or persons applying to serve as Agency employees, volunteers and/or foster parents.
 Such searches may include criminal checks, credit history checks, child abuse/neglect information system check reports, house inspection, solicitation of medical or employment history records, tuberculosis testing, random drug testing, fingerprinting, social networking surveys and/or any other means.
-The Agency reserves the right to decline any job applicant, volunteer and/or foster care applicant with or without documented cause.
+The Agency reserves the right to decline any job applicant, volunteer and/or foster care applicant with or without documented cause. - D. Capacity Criteria - 1.
+The social worker completing the Foster Care Home Study should be responsible for deciding the number, ages and needs of children for which the foster home is eligible to provide care, documenting same in the home study report.
+Said decision(s) shall be based on factors which include; the amount of space available per child, the indicated ability and/or experience level of the foster parents, physical features and handicap accessibility of the home, number of children already cared for in the home and the needs of the children or other family members residing in the home.